 It is a symbiotic relationship, of course: Washington gets some influence over states, and the states have learned to count on a reliable flow of dollars.

-Another reason to question this cozy relationship is that these dollars pass through so many different programs that nobody can say for sure whether they are all going to their intended destinations.
+Another reason to question this relationship is that these dollars pass through so many different programs that nobody can say for sure whether they are all going to their intended destinations.
 Sure, these funding programs all come with layers of bureaucratic checks and balances, in theory, but who knows, really, where the cash is ending up?

 Let’s get back to the question of Constitutional duties, though.
 What is this general welfare clause that politicians invoke?
 It is right there in Article 1; Section 8: Clause 1 of the Constitution: